pasqal-io/emulators/docs/CONTRIBUTING.md

 ## Submitting a Pull Request

 We're excited that you're eager to contribute to emu-mps!
-To contribute, create a branch on the emu-mps repository and once you are satisfied with your feature and all the tests pass create a [Merge Request](https://github.com/pasqal-io/emulators/pulls).
+To contribute, create a branch on the emulators repository and once you are satisfied with your feature and all the tests pass create a [Pull Request](https://github.com/pasqal-io/emulators/pulls).

 Here's the process for making a contribution: